 Cockfighting is a sport held for a fight between two male chickens (berlaga ayam) in a ring called cockpit.
 The game ends when one of the chickens dies or is seriously injured.

-The painting, which is of a rooster, brings back the kampung sense, where the cockfightings used to take place.
+The painting, which is of a rooster, brings back the kampung scene, where cockfightings used to take place.

 It is also a symbol of power, might, dexterity, and determination, which makes Biring a depiction of an artistic aspect of a culture and history.

-Above all, Biring captures the moment of battle between the two chickens in their fight for life, other than it being a symbolic portrait of conflicts and tensions that exist within humankind.
+Above all, Biring captures the moment of battle between the two chickens in their fight for life, apart from it being a symbolic portrait of conflicts and tensions that exist within humankind.

 The faces of humanity through Wajah